moorepants/dissertation/physicalparameters.rst

-.. todo:: Should I remove all of the sigma equations (accuracy calculations) and just note that they were taken into account with the uncertainties software package...or add the currently missing sigmas?
+.. todo:: Should I remove all of the sigma equations (accuracy calculations) and just note that they were taken into account with the uncertainties software package...or add the currently missing sigmas? --- Add a few extra sigma calcs!

 I have attempted to report the accuracy of the measurements of the parameters.
 Following the footsteps of [Roland1971]_ I used error propagation theory to